PopulusMedia/docs/index.md

 * data-pop-partner is the partner-code (provided by Populus Media)
 * data-pop-visit-id is an anonymous session identifier associated with the visit used to tie back partner data with Populus data
+* data-anon-id is an uniquely identifiable anonymous user id on the partner network, must not be an email address or a user given name
 * data-pop-inventory-class is class of inventory, possible values are
 	* video - video engagement is possible
 	* display - display banners are possible